jonesesy1955/cloud-project-notes/README.md

-# Cloud-project-notes
+## Notes on working in the cloud and use tools
-Learning and building with AWS resources
+This repository is all about me building with AWS resources and learning new tools.
+Here I will share my thoughts on my experiences.

-## Hosting a personal website using CloudFront
+# Adding security headers to CloudFront distribution

-## Adding security headers to CloudFront distribution
+I watched this YouTube on how to add HTTP security headers to CloudFront: https://www.youtube.com/watch?v=x_QbJaSKSgU used ssllabs to verify behavior changes were in effect.
-watched this YT to add HTTP security headers to CloudFront: https://www.youtube.com/watch?v=x_QbJaSKSgU used ssllabs to verify behavior changes were in effect. tested and passed SSL server test
+Followed the steps, tested and passed SSL server test

-## Creating a ec2 instances using terraform
+# Creating a EC2 instances using terraform
-using powershell import resources from terraform, instead of mac. new computer so I need to install apps to complete the project
+Using powershell to import resources from Terraform, instead of mac. new computer so I need to install apps to complete the project.
+Here are some commands I used along the way:

 # Checking the policies to download chocolately
 `Get-ExecutionPolicy`

 # Changed the policy to allow me to download chocolately
 `Set-ExecutionPolicy AllSigned -Scope LocalMachine`

 # Installing chocolately
 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

 # Install putty
 `choco install putty.install`